aspose-words-cloud/aspose-words-cloud-docs/words/getting-started/how-to-deploy-docker-container-with-azure/_index.md

 ![](023.png)

-2. Execute following command in the command prompt (replace `YOUR_IP` with the IP of your container)
+2. Execute the following command in the command prompt (replace `YOUR_IP` with the IP of your container)

 ```
 curl -v "http://YOUR_IP/v4.0/words/create?filename=Test.docx" -X PUT -d ""